Who Is This Credit Card Best For?

 Frequently shops with a particular merchant and wants to be rewarded for their loyalty See more cards

-If you tend to charge a lot and have excellent credit, the British Airways Visa Signature Card is a great way to amass a slew of points to finance your next international vacation.
-In your first year, you don’t need to fly British Airways or buy items in any particular spending category to earn a big bonus.
+If you tend to charge a lot and have good credit, the British Airways Visa Signature Card is a great way to amass a slew of points to pay for your next international vacation.
+In your first year, you don’t need to fly British Airways or buy items in any particular spending category to earn a big sum of bonus points.

-But after that, you’ll earn far fewer Avios points on British Airways (and partner airline) purchases, so like many airline-branded credit cards, this card favors frequent British Airways flyers.
-Heavy spenders are the one exception: No matter how long you’ve had the card, you’ll snag a free companion ticket every time you charge $30,000 in a calendar year.
+But after that, you’ll earn the most Avios points on British Airways (and partner airline) purchases, so like many airline-branded credit cards, this card favors frequent flyers of the airline.
+Heavy spenders are the one exception: No matter how long you’ve had the card, you’ll snag a companion ticket each year you charge $30,000.

 You can earn lots of points in your first year

 Points are valuable

-Heavy spenders get a free companion ticket every year
+Heavy spenders can earn a companion ticket every year

 Plenty of airline choices

-After the first year, you need to spend a lot to get the most value
+Once the welcome bonus is gone, you need to spend a lot to get the most value

 You may get stuck with big carrier fees

 Missing some top travel perks

 - You can earn lots of points in your first year: Even if you don’t travel, the British Airways Visa Signature Card offers an exceptional first-year promotion.
-If you charge at least $5,000 in the first 90 days of account opening on your card—on anything—you could get enough points for several international round-trip flights your first year.
+If you charge at least $5,000 in the first 90 days of account opening on your card—on anything—you could get enough points for at least one international round-trip flight your first year, based on our research.

 - Points can be very valuable: Our research shows that frequent flyer miles from BA can be a superior value when used for international flights, and a very good value when used on American Airlines flights for U.S. travel.

-- Heavy spenders get a free companion ticket every year: If you charge at least $30,000 in a calendar year, you’ll get a free “travel together” ticket to be used with your own award ticket (you just need to pay taxes and fees).
+- Heavy spenders can earn a companion ticket every year: If you charge at least $30,000 in a calendar year, you’ll get a “travel together” ticket to be used with your own award ticket (you just need to pay taxes and fees).